auth0-blog/fireteller/README.md

 # FireTeller
 FireTeller is a Firebase app that integrates Auth0 for user authentication.
+This app was built as a sample application for the blog post which covers how you can build serverless application with the Firebase 3.0 SDK.
+Check out the blog post [here](https://auth0.com/blog/2016/06/08/firebase-authentication-with-firebase-3.0-and-auth0-integration/) and a live demo of the app [here](https://project-8302152786657556368.firebaseapp.com/)

 ![FireTeller](https://cdn.auth0.com/blog/new-firebase/fireteller-app.png)